 Adds an issue attribute, 'Found in version'.
 'Found in version' is the version the issue was found in, and is filled in by the submitter.
 It can and should only be a single-selection.
 This field is useful for issue reproduction purposes.
 You can only select 'locked' versions (in my world, these are versions that have made it past integration and internal release).

-#2 Updated by Brian Lindahl about 8 years ago
+#2 Updated by Brian Lindahl almost 12 years ago

 - stronger validation